 This presents us with many opportunities to play “house detective” and try to determine the history of a building.
 Consider this example: A Greek Revival farmhouse built somewhere in Michigan.
 Take a look at the photo below and try to be a house detective yourself.
 How many additions do you see?
 Which section is the oldest?
 In what order were they built?
-See what you can figure out and then continue reading to see if you agree with me.
+See what you can figure out and then continue reading to see if you agree with me

 Which section is the oldest?
 It it impossible to say with absolute certainty, but I believe the section to the right is the oldest.
 The Greek Revival was an early building style popular during the middle of the 19th century, suggesting it was likely built first around the time of the Civil War.
-The multi-paned, nine-over-six window glazing is characteristic of the style as are the the gable returns and frieze boards.
-This section most certainly has a centrally located, side entrance with a three or four room floor plan.
+The multi-paned, nine-over-six window glazing is characteristic of the style as are the the eave returns and frieze boards.
+This section most certainly has a centrally located side entrance with a three or four room floor plan.
 The entrance door we see on the corner is certainly a later addition, as this would be a very unusual arrangement on a Greek Revival style home.

 How do I know that the house wasn’t built this way originally?
 Because of the kitchen’s wide siding.
 Although the builder added some Greek Revival style molding along the eaves with decorative posts on the wash porch, the wide siding suggests it was built at a different time.
 Furthermore, since there is bit of the wide siding on the story-and-a-half section, this suggests that original, narrow clapboards were removed when the kitchen addition was built.
 When the new entrance door was added at the right corner they used the new kitchen siding on the older section of the house.
-The original, centrally located entrance door became the interior door leading to the kitchen addition.
+The original, centrally located entrance door likely became the interior door leading to the kitchen addition.
 Since the kitchen window is also multi-paned, this time six-over-six, I suspect the kitchen was added fairly early in the house’s history.

 We are left with the section to the left.
 It is distinct from the kitchen addition due to the narrow, clapboard siding.
-Although the builder again continued the band of molding across the front and added gable returns, the plain, one-over-one window glazing suggests this could be a later addition, perhaps from the 1880s or later.
+Although the builder again continued the band of molding across the front and added eave returns, the plain, one-over-one window glazing suggests this could be a later addition, perhaps from the 1880s or later.
 Although it is possible that the window is a replacement of an original, the very simple casing around it suggests a later date.
 Another possibility is that is section was actually another, older building which was moved in and attached with newer style windows installed.
 Only a close examination could tell us for sure.

-So, how did I do?
-Do you agree with me?
-If not, post a comment and let me know!There are other ways to date additions, although they are difficult with photographs such as this.
+There are other ways to date additions, although they are difficult with photographs such as this.
 Square nails were commonly used until 1880s when wire nails (also called French nails) became prevalent.
 Another easy way is to look at the foundation.
-Early foundations were often made from rubble stone found in surrounding fields.
+Early foundations were often made from rubble stone found in the fields.
 By examining the type of stones, blocks, brick and mortar you can often identify the order in which additions were built.

 The next time you are driving about in the country, look around and see if you can identify an early farmhouse.
 Then try your hand at house detective and discover a bit of a family’s history.